Clinical Research & Data, Safety & Efficacy, Unloading, Surgical Applications

 2. What is the rationale for STEMI DTU pilot trial?

-Despite significant decrease in death due to acute myocardial infarction (AMI) since 1960, there has been a parallel increase in incidence of heart failure.4 The pooled patient-level analysis from 10 randomized trials showed that infarct size after AMI is strongly associated with mortality and hospitalization for heart failure during 1-year follow-up (Figure 1).5 Hence, there is a major clinical need for interventions that may reduce myocardial damage during myocardial infarction.
+Despite significant decrease in death due to acute myocardial infarction (AMI) since 1960, there has been a parallel increase in incidence of heart failure.4 The pooled patient-level analysis from 10 randomized trials showed that infarct size after AMI is strongly associated with mortality and hospitalization for heart failure during one-year follow-up (Figure 1).5 Hence, there is a major clinical need for interventions that may reduce myocardial damage during myocardial infarction.

 Braunwald et al. in 1971 suggested “that measures designed for reduction of myocardial oxygen demands and improvement of coronary perfusion, when effected promptly might reduce the ultimate size of (a myocardial) infarction”.6 Since 1978, multiple preclinical studies have tested whether reducing myocardial oxygen consumption by implementing a circulatory pump limits myocardial damage in AMI.
 Studies testing mechanical unloading using mechanical devices have demonstrated that unloading before, not after reperfusion, is required to reduce infarct size.4

-In 2015, using a porcine model of AMI, Kapur et al. demonstrated that first unloading the LV using Impella CP® and then delaying reperfusion for 60 minutes resulted in reduced LV mean wall stress and peak wall stress compared with immediate reperfusion.3 In fact, the magnitude of wall stress reduction correlated directly with the magnitude of infarct size reduction.
+In 2015, using a porcine model of AMI, Kapur et al. demonstrated that first unloading the LV using Impella CP and then delaying reperfusion for 60 minutes resulted in reduced LV mean wall stress and peak wall stress compared with immediate reperfusion.3 In fact, the magnitude of wall stress reduction correlated directly with the magnitude of infarct size reduction.
 In addition, the study demonstrated that LV unloading with delayed reperfusion activated cardioprotective signaling system that decreased cell death and resulted in a reduction in myocardial infarct size by 43%.

-Sun et al. explored the effects of the surgically implanted Impella LD® heart pump on LV remodeling and function at 1 month postinfarction in a porcine model.7 LV unloading with Impella LD was initiated 30 minutes before reperfusion and support was maintained until 120 minutes after reperfusion.
+Sun et al. explored the effects of the surgically implanted Impella LD® heart pump on LV remodeling and function at one month postinfarction in a porcine model.7 LV unloading with Impella LD was initiated 30 minutes before reperfusion and support was maintained until 120 minutes after reperfusion.
 LV unloading resulted in lower LV pressure and wall stress and higher mean arterial pressure and cardiac output.
-Importantly, at 1-month follow-up, the infarct size in the LV unloaded pigs was reduced by 50%.
+Importantly, at one-month follow-up, the infarct size in the LV unloaded pigs was reduced by 50%.
 Based on these results, the authors concluded that early assistance with Impella LD in AMI limited LV remodeling, thereby improving prognosis.

 Further, Saku et al. assessed the effects of different degrees of LV unloading using Impella CP in a canine model of AMI.8 LV unloading with Impella CP was initiated at 60 minutes after the onset of ischemia and support was continued until 60 minutes after reperfusion.
-At 4 weeks after ischemia and reperfusion, the infarct size was reduced by 48% with partial support and by 87% with total support.
+At four weeks after ischemia and reperfusion, the infarct size was reduced by 48% with partial support and by 87% with total support.

 Esposito et al. investigated the kinetics of delayed reperfusion and the mechanism of the cardioprotective role of primary unloading in a porcine model of AMI.1 They showed that LV unloading for 30 minutes prior to reperfusion was necessary and sufficient to limit infarct size by 40% after AMI.
 Activation of Impella support immediately after reperfusion or 15 minutes before reperfusion did not result in the reduction of infarct size.
 Further, they showed that primary unloading compared to primary reperfusion increased the expression of genes associated with cellular respiration and mitochondrial integrity.
 Taken together, the results demonstrated that primary unloading and delaying reperfusion by 30 minutes reduced LV scar size (see figure) and expression of biomarkers associated with maladaptive cardiac remodeling and improved cardiac function.